Victor of Aveyron: Language

-Recent commentary
+Recent commentary and autism theory

 Professor Uta Frith has stated she believes Victor displayed signs of autism.
 Serge Aroles, in his book L'énigme des enfants-loups (The Mystery of the Wolf-Children), also believes that surviving accounts of his behavior point to "a moderate degree of autism" (autisme moderé) in Victor's case.

-Aroles notes that Victor showed characteristic signs of mental derangement, like grinding of the teeth, incessant rocking back and forth, and sudden, spasmodic movements.
+Evidence that Victor may have been autistic can also be found in Dr Itard's writings.
+Despite being mostly mute, the boy was intelligent—it took him just four days to learn to say "milk"—so his lifelong silence went unexplained.
+Though never being taught sign language, he was still able to adapt to explicit non-verbal communication.
+He exhibited stimming-adjacent behaviours such as rocking back and forth, wringing his hands, pacing, thrashing and tucking his hands into the pockets of his waistcoat.
+When angry or overwhelmed, he would often fall to the floor with "violent convulsions" that "left him in a state of complete sensory collapse."
+He was noticed to have a great fondness of order and routine that would distress him when not carried out to his liking.
+He also had no reaction to extremes in temperature, to the extent where he could touch boiling water or hot coals with no pain, and roll around naked in the snow without any discomfort.
+The lattermost likely makes him an early recorded case of congenital insensitivity to pain, which can overlap with autism.

 In March 2008, following the disclosure that Misha Defonseca's best-selling book, later turned into film Survivre avec les loups ('Survival with the Wolves'), was a hoax, there was a debate in the French media (newspapers, radio, and television) concerning the numerous uncritically believed false cases of feral children.
 Although there are numerous books on this subject, almost none of them have been based on archives, with the authors using rather dubious second- or third-hand, printed information.
 According to French surgeon Serge Aroles, author of a general study of the phenomenon of feral children based on archives, almost all of these cases are fakes.
 In his judgment, Victor of Aveyron was not a genuine feral child; in Aroles' view, the scars on his body were not the consequences of a wild life in the forests, but rather of physical abuse at the hands of his parents or whoever initially raised him.
 Humans need to be nurtured at least until the age of 5 or 6; it is inconceivable that any child, including Victor, could survive on his own, in the wild, younger than that.
 This disability could also explain why he was abused, perhaps treated like an animal, in his earliest years.
 Bettelheim (1959) makes a case for this being a general pattern in the lives of so-called feral children.